London with Teenagers: 14+ Fun & Teen-Approved Things to Do

 From the iconic “The Lion King” or “The Phantom of The Opera” to recent additions like “Back to the Future”, there is a show to suit every taste, also for families with teenagers.
 No matter what you choose, your teens will be impressed by the magic of live theater and captivating performances.

 Our experience: We have been to London many times, also with our kids when they were younger, so we have seen most of the classic musicals before.
-On this recent trip with our teens, we opted for two musical shows: “TINA” at Aldwych Theatre (we got tickets here) and “ABBA Voyage” at their specially-built arena outside the city center (we booked tickets that included a bus transfer).
+On a recent trip with our teens, we opted for two musical shows: “TINA” at Aldwych Theatre and “ABBA Voyage” at their specially-built arena outside the city center (we booked tickets that included a bus transfer).
+On yet another occasion, our teenager went to see Mamma Mia! on a school trip.
+He said all the girls loved it, and by the end, most boys were dancing too.

 You might think that the music of Tina Turner or ABBA wouldn’t necessarily resonate with younger generations, but to our surprise, our teenagers thoroughly enjoyed both shows.
 They were particularly captivated by the ABBA digital avatars; we all were!
 As for TINA, it was simply the best!